INTERNATIONAL ALLIANCE OF WASTE PICKERS

 April 21st: Preparatory Meetings & Action with Allies

-As part of the IAWP’s preparatory meetings in advance of the INC4 negotiations, delegates participated in planning sessions with allies from EJCAP, GAIA, and Teamsters.
-Waste pickers joined a demonstration organized by Break Free From Plastic, where they presented their demands within the revised Zero Draft text for a Plastics Treaty.
+As part of the IAWP’s preparatory meetings before the INC4 negotiations, delegates participated in planning sessions with allies from EJCAP, GAIA, and trade unions.
+Waste pickers joined a demonstration organized by Break Free From Plastic, where we presented our demands within the revised Zero Draft text for a Plastics Treaty.

 The IAWP delegation emphasized at a coordination meeting with the Group of Latin America and Caribbean Countries (GRULAC):